 Students should bring the Academic Plan and Approval form (pdf) and all available course information when meeting with the Faculty/Departmental Advisor.

 Course Approval While Abroad

 Frequently in this scenario the student is seeking course approval from abroad for reasons outside their control, such as when they are studying in a country where pre-departure approval is more challenging, when there are unforeseeable timetable changes at the host institution, or when they are studying at institutions where course information is harder to obtain prior to arrival.
 Even though obtaining approval from abroad can be more challenging, it is still in a student’s best interest to get approval at this stage rather than upon return to KU.

 Procedurally, students should plan to send the faculty advisor an email containing all the relevant course information.
-If a faculty advisor emails a student approval for these courses, the program coordinator in OSA can use this email as the official approval in lieu of a signature form.
+If a faculty advisor emails a student approval for these courses, the program coordinator in Study Abroad & Global Engagement can use this email as the official approval in lieu of a signature form.

 Course Approval After Returning from Abroad